-Moreover, the Nomination Committee ratifies the appointment of key management personnel, excluding the Heads of Group Internal Audit and Compliance who are appointed by the Audit Committee and the Chief Risk Officer who is appointed by the Board Risk Committee, following in both cases consultation with the Nomination Committee.
+Moreover, the Nomination Committee ratifies the appointment of senior executives, excluding the Heads of Group Internal Audit and Group Compliance who are appointed by the Audit Committee and the Chief Risk Officer who is appointed by the Board Risk Committee, following in both cases consultation with the Nomination Committee.
 The appointment of the Chief Financial Officer is subject to HFSF's representative approval.
-Also, the Nomination Committee properly considers issues related to succession planning and in particular satisfies itself that plans are in place related to the succession planning of key management personnel.
+The Nomination Committee consults with the Audit Committee and the Chairperson of the Board, regarding the Audit Committee's proposal to the Board for the appointment of the Anti-Money Laundering Officer of the Bank.
+Also, the Nomination Committee reviews the succession planning for the senior executives and informs the Board accordingly.